HCH2019 Call for Proposals

 - Registration Discount: one (1) $150 Main Conference registration discount code

 The educational content of this event is eligible for Continuing Medical Education Level 1 credits (applicable for most licensed health professionals) through the Vanderbilt University School of Medicine.
 As such, no demonstration or endorsement of commercial products is permissible in educational sessions.

 Reviewers will be volunteers from the National HCH Council’s standing committees.
 They will score all proposals according to criteria established for each track.
-Review criteria are below:
+Review criteria is below: